aplteam/MarkAPL/Files/Styles.md

 [parm]:printCSS     = 'MySyles_print.css'
 ~~~

-Don't forget that all `[parm]` lines must be defined at the top of the document in order to be recognized as a parameter definition (any lines starting with an APL lamp symbol (`⍝`) do not count).
+Don't forget that all `[parm]` lines must be defined at the top of the document in order to be recognized as a parameter definition lines starting with an APL lamp symbol (`⍝`) do not count).

-When you now make changes to the CSS file then --- after pressing Ctrl+F5 --- the changes are reflected in the "Preview" area of Meddy, Microsoft's WebBrowser control --- which is used for the Preview --- but it does not offer access to the developer tools available in all modern browsers.
-To get around this follow these steps:
+When you now make changes to the CSS file then --- after pressing Ctrl+F5 --- the changes are reflected in the "Preview" area of Meddy, Microsoft's WebBrowser control, which is used for the preview, but that comes with a number of limitations, most importantly it does not offer access to the developer tools all modern browsers are offering.

-1. Select "View HTML in default browser" from Meddy's "Edit" menu.
+1. Select "View HTML in default browser" from Meddy's "Edit" menu (or press F10).
 1. Fire up your favourite CSS editor and start changing the CSS file.
 1. Force the browser to reflect your changes by pressing F5 (Refresh) when appropriate.